onetep-devel/utils-devel/README.md

   `.tar.gz` archives containing `.recpot` files.

+- ### `devel_doc`: Notes and documentation snippets relevant to developers, but not to users of ONETEP.

+  `.txt` files with notes and documentation.

 - ### `DDEC_atomic_densities`: Reference ion densities for DDEC3 (density derived electrostatic and chemical) charge analysis.

   `.coreconf` and `.refconf` files by Thomas Manz and Nidia Gabaldon Limas.